-Any development should protect the tranquillity of Kinlochard and sensitive lochshores.
-New development opportunities are very limited and should demonstrate how they can contribute towards improving facilities and infrastructure, in particular community facilities (childcare and essential shop), active travel, bus service, waste water and broadband, as well as small-scale recreational infrastructure, tourism accommodation and facilities.
+The B829 and Loch Cottages Road has limited capacity to accommodate large numbers of additional vehicle movements.
+Any new development should be small-scale development and demonstrate how it can contribute towards improving facilities and infrastructure, in particular community facilities (childcare and essential shop), active travel, bus service, waste water and broadband, as well as small-scale recreational infrastructure, tourism accommodation and facilities.
 Feasibility of district heating could be explored - using air/water heat pumps, biomass, or solar thermal technology.

-The community website provides further information on the history of Kinlochard: https://www.kinlochard.org/history-of-kinlochard and the Community Life Plan.
+The community website provides further information on the history of Kinlochard.